Letter S Memory Verse:

 More Letter S ideas and Crafts:

-Family Fun Night: Make shrimp tacos, (or soup and sandwiches) and watch:
+Family Fun Night: Make shrimp tacos, (or soup and sandwiches).

 Have some fun Letter S Preschool Ideas to share?
 Make sure to leave a comment below!